It’s pretty common to see a drip coffee maker in pretty much every home across America, but what actually is drip coffee?

 1. The coffee passes through a cone-shaped filter

-Filters in a drip machine are always cone-shaped and pretty much always paper.
+Coffee filters in a drip machine are always cone-shaped and pretty much always paper.
 Permanent filters are becoming a lot more common now which are usually plastic or sometimes metal, but the coffee they make isn’t as smooth so they often get put in a cupboard in favor of paper filters.

 2. The coffee grounds don’t remain submerged